ycpcs/cs201-fall2014/assign/assign05.md

 The computation performed by the program can take a fair amount of CPU time.
 However, the computation of the number of iterations for each point is *independent* of the computations for all other points.
 Therefore, you can speed the program up by using multiple threads to compute the number of iterations in different parts of the overall region.

 For example, you might divide the overall region into quadrants, and use a separate thread to compute the points in each quadrant.
 Since there are four threads, if you run the program on a computer with 4 CPU cores, then you could see up to a 4 times speedup.
+(Question: is this the best approach for dividing up the work?)

 **Suggestion**: Create multiple **MandelbrotTask** objects, and execute them in multiple threads.